 How do you find inspiration?

 You learn to look for it everywhere.
 I don’t even really consider this to be a writing question, but people keep asking it in writing communities.
 Some people have the urge to write, but don’t have anything they want to write about, and that’s a personal problem.
-Think about what’s neat or interesting about things you’ve read or watching, the interesting parts of your life, the things you wish were different, areas of personal interest, things that you want to say something about, etc. If you do all that and still can’t think of anything to write about, I don’t consider that a writing problem, I consider it a personal problem.
+Think about what’s neat or interesting about things you’ve read or watching, the interesting parts of your life, the things you wish were different, areas of personal interest, things that you want to say something about, etc. If you do all that and still can’t think of anything to write about, I don’t consider that a writing problem, I consider it a psychological problem.

 How do I deal with writer’s block?